A wife approaches her husband about couples’ therapy, a fight ensues because the husband gets defensive about their relationship.

 There’s a misconception that therapy can take years to resolve problems and issues that a couple may be experiencing.
 But, data from most counseling services show that with a few sessions, most couples do reap tremendous benefits and results.
 So, unlike the misconception that therapy may take years to heal an individual or a couple’s issues, most clients should be encouraged that couple’s therapy can help them navigate their challenges almost as soon as they begin their sessions.

 It’s not that there are no good therapists on the market, it’s just that sometimes their training may not be suitable to help with your specific needs.
 Therefore, it is essential to ask about the experiences of a counselor before you begin your couple’s therapy.
 Chat with them over the phone to get a feel of whether you can connect before you commit.

 10. Being There Is All You Need At a Therapy Session

 Attendance does not mean that your relationship will be bullet-proof if you are unwilling to put in the work to fix things and grow in your relationship.
 Being at an appointment can help you navigate some of the issues that you may be confused about or have trouble communicating about.
 However, for a relationship in conflict to get resolved, both parties of the relationship have to give mutual effort, as well as mutual support for a relationship to grow.

 Learning about these misconceptions is one thing, but putting action into seeking professional help for your relationship is a whole different matter.
-If you are curious about finding couple’s therapy, you can contact our Houston counselor at the Grief Recovery Center for more info today.
+If you are curious about finding couple’s therapy, you can contact our counselor at the Grief Recovery Center in Houston, TX for more info today.